mashpie/i18n-node/README.md

 In your app.js:

     // load modules
     var express = require('express'),
         i18n = require('i18n-2');

-	// Express Configuration
-	app.configure(function() {

-		// ...

     // Attach the i18n property to the express request object
     // And attach helper methods for use in templates i18n.expressBind(app, {
         // setup some locales - other locales default to en silently
         locales: ['en', 'de'],
         // change the cookie name from 'lang' to 'locale'
         cookieName: 'locale'
     });

     // This is how you'd set a locale from req.cookies.
     // Don't forget to set the cookie either on the client or in your Express app. app.use(function(req, res, next) {
         req.i18n.setLocaleFromCookie();
         next();
     });

     // Set up the rest of the Express middleware app.use(app.router);
     app.use(express.static(__dirname + '/public'));
-	});

 ### Inside Your Express View